Meet Our Lab Members

-Three dimensional reconstruction of MRI in stoke brain.
+Three-dimensional reconstruction of MRI in stroke brain.
 Scans captured on a Siemens 1.5 Tesla magnet.

 Millions of people each year suffer from neural injury and disease with traumatic brain injury (TBI) and stroke being chief among them.

 iPSC-NSCs with potential

 Our lab is working with induced pluripotent stem cell-derived neural stem cell lines (HIP-NSCs) in an effort to examine their potential to regenerate damaged brain tissue after a…

 Using neural stem cells to study stroke

 We try to understand the extent to which our stem cell lines are able to form functional neural cells in the stroke environment.

 Through pigs like these, we are looking to determine if NSCs can survive and integrate into an injury site within the brain.
 Someday, we hope this type of…